Ultimately it’s up to you to make your event a success. And that includes driving event ticket sales.

 - Sending out a cross-promotional and/or event announcement to both of your email lists.

-6. Linkedin Groups
+6. Share event content in Linkedin Groups

 This only works for certain niche events, but worth exploring nonetheless.
 Let’s say you’re running a marketing conference geared towards lead generation…